MDobak/go-xerrors/README.md

 # go-xerrors

 `go-xerrors` is an idiomatic and lightweight Go package designed to enhance error handling in Go applications.
-It provides functions and types that simplify common error handling tasks by adding support for stack traces, combining multiple errors (multi-errors), and offering flexible error wrapping capabilities.
-The package also includes utilities for streamlined panic handling. `go-xerrors` maintains full compatibility with Go's standard error handling features (Go 1.13+), including `errors.As`, `errors.Is`, and `errors.Unwrap`.
+It provides functions and types that simplify common error handling tasks by adding support for stack traces, combining multiple errors, and simplifying working with panics. `go-xerrors` maintains full compatibility with Go's standard error handling features (Go 1.13+), including `errors.As`, `errors.Is`, and `errors.Unwrap`.

 **Main Features:**